 “When writing about the bombing upon Hiroshima and Nagasaki the perspective I grew up with was from outside the mushroom cloud not underneath it.
 The story kept from me and our generation was incomplete with a focus on victory and not consequences of a new nuclear age of mass proliferation of nuclear weapons.”

--Read a new interview with Antony Owen about where he finds inspiration for his work and how culture can convey a political message.
+-Read an interview with Antony Owen about where he finds inspiration for his work and how culture can convey a political message.